Walter "Papoose" Nelson: Early life

-Papoose Nelson was born in New Orleans, Louisiana and grew up in the Treme neighborhood of the Ninth Ward of New Orleans, Louisiana.
+Papoose Nelson was born in New Orleans, Louisiana and grew up in the Tremé neighborhood of the Sixth Ward of New Orleans, Louisiana.
 His father, Walter "Black Walter" Nelson, Sr. (1904-1984) had a long career as a jazz and R&B guitarist, playing with Smiley Lewis, Isidore "Tuts" Washington, Brother Cornbread, George Lewis, Alcide "Slow Drag" Pavageau, Herb Morand, Alphonse Picou, and many others.
 Nelson, Sr. and his wife Edna raised eight children including Walter, Jr., Dorothy (who married singer/songwriter and producer Jessie Hill), and younger brother Lawrence, a singer/songwriter who recorded in the early 1960s as Prince La La.
 Mac Rebennack said of the Nelsons, "They're all from the housing projects in the Ninth Ward which is the ultimate in ghettoes in New Orleans - bad conditions, gang wars, just a totally bad and violent situation.
 They've had very, very rough lives."
 Papoose and his brother Lawrence learned to play guitar from their father, who also taught music to Smiley Lewis and Henry Roeland Byrd.